Connor Challey

 B.M.E., University of Wisconsin, Eau Claire

-Matt is a member of several music organizations on the regional and national level, including the College Music Society, National Association for Music Educators, Minnesota Band Directors Association, the Minnesota Music Educators Associations, Phi Mu Alpha Sinfonia, and Tau Beta Sigma.
-Matt lives in Fargo with his husband and their dogs; Colby and Cheddar.
-The four enjoy traveling around the Upper Midwest and visiting various state and national parks.
+Dr. Winarski is a member of several music organizations on the regional and national level, including the College Music Society, National Association for Music Educators, Minnesota Band Directors Association, the Minnesota Music Educators Associations, Phi Mu Alpha Sinfonia, and Tau Beta Sigma.
+He lives in Fargo with his husband and their dogs; Colby and Cheddar.
+The four enjoy traveling around the upper Midwest and visiting various state and national parks.

 Color Guard Instructor